What is DFARS?

 To further protect CUI, organizations should also supervise maintenance activities (3.7.6), require multi-factor authentication to establish non-local maintenance sessions (3.7.4), and ensure off-site maintenance equipment is cleared of any CUI (3.7.3).

-For the full list of Maintenance security requirements and detailed descriptions, read pages 89-90 of NIST 800-171 publication.
+For the complete list of Maintenance security requirements and detailed descriptions, read pages 89-90 of NIST 800-171 publication.

 Designed to protect system media, both digital and physical, containing CUI (3.8.1), this requirement helps organizations limit access to CUI to authorized users (3.8.2) and ensures organizations clean or destroy media containing CUI before disposal or reuse (3.8.3).